››Convert Pascal-second to centipoise

 I took fluid mechanics and learned about pipe flow calculations a long long time ago.
 What is head?
 Why does it have units of length?
 Head is energy per unit weight of fluid (i.e. Force x Length/Weight = Length).
 The pipe flow calculator on this page solves the energy equation (shown above); we call energy 'head.'

+Why is Pressure=0 for a reservoir?
 A reservoir is open to the atmosphere, so its gage pressure is zero.

 Why is Velocity=0 for a reservoir?
 This is a common assumption in fluid mechanics and is based on the fact that a reservoir has a large surface area.
 Therefore, the liquid level drops very little even if a lot of liquid flows out of the reservoir.
 A reservoir may physically be a lake or a large diameter tank.